 You’re a Business Owner – And Your Policy Covers no Employees Other Than the Business Owners

 - Individually issued to an owner of business where no other employee is insured under the policy

 Contact a California Life Insurance Claim Denial and Dispute Attorney

 If your life insurance claim is denied, you need legal representation.
-For a free consultation, call us at (626) 604-6973 or send us an inquiry form by clicking here or completing the form below.
+For a free consultation, call us at (626) 243-5598 or send us an inquiry form by clicking here or completing the form on the right side of this page.
 We want to help.